-If you want to check you have done all the essential bunny proofing, see our list of the Top 8 bunny proofing hack to find out how you could be making your life easier.
+Take a look at these Top 8 bunny proofing hacks to find out how you could be making your life easier.

 1) Split length tubing